DucTrung1802/Zigbee-Document/sub_flow/5_3_4_3_2_try_znp.request(subsystem.sys,_'ping',_...)_3_times.md

 ## External flow: [Start Adapter (ZStackAdapter) - Step 2](5_3_4_3_start_adapter_(zstackadapter).md)

 ### Description
-- This is the `request()` method of Znp of zigbee-herdsman with a specific request as argument.
+- This is the `request()` method of Znp of zigbee-herdsman with a specific command as argument.

 #### Syntax: `znp.request(Subsystem.<TYPE_OF_SUBSYSTEM>, '<COMMAND>', <PAYLOAD>, ...)`